Assessment Terms & Conditions

 5.1 You will comply with the Scheme documentation and all reasonable directions made to You by Us, NCSC or the relevant CB.

-5.2 You acknowledge that any Certificate will be issued to You only upon acceptance of the terms and conditions of use including constraints on the use of the Marks, as set out in Annex C and Annex D.
+5.2 You acknowledge that any Scheme Certificate will be issued to You only upon acceptance of the terms and conditions of use including constraints on the use of the Marks. https://iasme.co.uk/wp-content/uploads/2021/05/IASME-Governance-

 6.1 Save as set out in this agreement, we will keep the information You submit during the assessment as confidential and protect it as we would our own confidential information.
-We will only use the confidential information you submit for the purposes of performing, managing or reviewing the assessment and for the purposes of the effective management, supervision and development of the Scheme (and for general, applied research and development in the field of cyber security).
+We will only use the information you submit for the purposes of performing, managing or reviewing the assessment and for the purposes of the effective management, audit, supervision and development of the Scheme (and for general, applied research and development in the field of cyber security).
 In the context of such research and development we will wherever practicable and consistent with that purpose, anonymize your information.
-We may disclose Your confidential information to HM Government; and (for the purpose only of performing an assessment or managing or auditing the Scheme) to Our staff and contractors and to a CB.
+We may disclose Your confidential information to HM Government; and to Our staff, advisers and contractors and to a CB.
 Such disclosure will be on terms of confidentiality.
 We may also disclose Your information as required by law, by an order of any court or tribunal; or as required by HMRC.
 In the event that management of the Scheme is to be transferred to a third party we may disclose to them the confidential information You have submitted, for the purpose of ensuring the continuation of the assessment and or the Scheme.

-6.2 You also agree to us publishing the name of your company and, if relevant, the scope of the assessment if you are awarded certification.
+6.3 You also agree to us publishing the name of your company and, if relevant, the date and scope of the assessment if you are awarded certification.

 7 Data Protection

-7.1 Both Parties will comply with their respective obligations under the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) as retained and applied by the DPA18 (together referred to as UK GDPR/DPA18).
+7.1 Both Parties will comply with their respective obligations under the Data Protection Act 2018 (DPA18) and the General Data Protection Regulation (GDPR) as retained and applied by the DPA18 (together referred to as UK GDPR/DPA18).